ben-woodard/WoodysBrewing/README.md

 # WoodysBrewing

-Brewery website exercise, focusing on use of CSS Flexbox
+Brewery website exercise, focusing on use of CSS Flexbox.